Martchus/PKGBUILDs/README.md

 # PKGBUILDs
-Contains PKGBUILD files for creating Arch Linux packages:
+Contains PKGBUILD files for creating Arch Linux packages.
+If you like to improve one of my AUR packages, just create a PR here.

+## Overview over provided packages
 * Packages for my own applications and libraries such as [Syncthing  Tray](https://github.com/Martchus/syncthingtray), [Tag Editor](https://github.com/Martchus/tageditor),